Lua - Variables

 There are two kinds of expressions in Lua:

-lvalue : An expression that is an lvalue may appear as either the left-hand or right-hand side of an assignment.
+lvalue : Expressions that refer to a memory location is called "lvalue" expression.
+An lvalue may appear as either the left-hand or right-hand side of an assignment.

-rvalue : An expression that is an rvalue may appear on the right- but not left-hand side of an assignment.
+rvalue : The term rvalue refers to a data value that is stored at some address in memory.
+An rvalue is an expression that cannot have a value assigned to it which means an rvalue may appear on the right- but not left-hand side of an assignment.

 Variables are lvalues and so may appear on the left-hand side of an assignment.
 Numeric literals are rvalues and so may not be assigned and can not appear on the left-hand side.
 Following is a valid statement: